International-Data-Spaces-Association/IDSA-Rulebook/002_GuidingPrinciples.md

 **Easy to use**: reduce friction of implementing data spaces with a focus on portability and replicability

 IDSA applies four key governance principles:

-- accountability
+- **Accountability:** Parties must be answerable for their actions and commitments, provide verifiable evidence of compliance, and maintain clear governance contact points for remediation and escalation.

-- transparency
+- **Transparency:** Governance processes, policies, and operational procedures should be documented, discoverable, and auditable to enable informed participation and public scrutiny where appropriate.

-- fairness
+- **Fairness:** Rules and operational processes must avoid undue advantage, ensure equitable treatment of participants, and provide impartial dispute resolution mechanisms.

-- responsibility
+- **Responsibility:** Participants and governance bodies are accountable for implementing policies, enforcing obligations, and providing timely remediation where violations occur.

 As a result, IDSA offers free use of IDS specifications and related open resources for all, open governance processes in which everyone can participate, and transparent decision making - preferably by consensus.